isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

 <h4>LET'S PLAY!</h4>
 <p>Play is a great way to get children excited about learning and discovering new concepts.</p>
 <p>Download and print out the resources below for activities that you can do with your child to help them learn the wonders of routines.</p>
-<p>The first activity we have will teach your child the different times of the day; i.e. morning, afternoon, evening and night as well as the activities we should be doing during these times.
+<p>The first activity will teach your child the different times of the day; i.e. morning, afternoon, evening and night as well as the activities we should be doing during these times.
 Print these out and play a fun matching game with them!</p>

 [Different Times of the Day!](/files/science-lfa/applied-physics-time/DifferentTimesofDayActivity.pdf)